Your customers regularly identify your business by its branding which could include its business name, logo, colouring or slogan.

 In Australia, the Trade Marks Act 1995 (Cth) defines a trade mark as “a sign used, or intended to be used, to distinguish goods or services dealt with or provided in the course of trade by a person from goods or services so dealt with or provided by any other person”.

-A trade mark can be a letter, word(s), number, phrase, symbol, logo, image, sound, movement, shape or scent used to represent the business, its products or services.
+A trade mark can be a letter, words, numbers, phrase, symbol, logo, image, sound, movement, shape or scent (or a combination of these) used to represent a business, its products or services.

 Why should you register a trade mark?